Market research: an important component of a holistic brand approach.

 In statistics, “significance” takes on a very narrow meaning.
-Significance, in this sense, means that a difference or result observed in the data we collect is thought to be caused by a real world difference or preference between groups, brands, or populations and not due to random chance.
+Significance, in this sense, means that a difference or result observed in the data we collect is thought to be caused by a real world difference or preference between groups, brands or populations and not due to random chance.
 For example, we might say men are significantly more likely than women to purchase Brand X. Or, our sample felt significantly more positive about Name Candidate A vs. Name Candidate B. By calling these differences significant, we are stating our belief that these reflect true differences or effects in the real world (not just our sample of respondents) and are not just due to chance of our sample make-up.

-Whether or not a market research study will end up with significant results can depend on many factors.
+Whether or not a brand market research study will end up with significant results can depend on many factors.
 Some of these factors, like size of the sample, can be controlled to a certain extent, while others (like how study participants respond to stimuli and questions) cannot.
-If time, logistics, or a prohibitive cost means the sample must be kept small, we can end up conducting a study with no significant results or differences.
+If time, logistics or a prohibitive cost means the sample must be kept small, we can end up conducting a study with no significant results or differences.
 Maybe all the names we test perform roughly the same.
 In cases like that, it’s best to use the research as validation to make sure no major red flags appear for any of the potential brand names or logos.

 However, it can go the other way too.
 With large samples, we could find a lot of significant differences.
 Sometimes that makes it just as hard to determine a course of action as it does when we have no significant results.
 It could be that the significant results are somewhat contradictory.
 We may end up with two potentially strong brand or logo candidates as a result of market research.
-Sounds great, until we realize that respondents in the US are significantly more positive on brand A while being significantly more negative on brand B, while in the EU, it’s reversed.
-In other words, there may be significant differences by geography, gender, age, or any number of other important demographic characteristics that we then must weigh to see whose views should come out on top.
+Sounds great, until we realize that respondents in the U.S. are significantly more positive on brand A while being significantly more negative on brand B, while in the EU, it’s reversed.
+In other words, there may be significant differences by geography, gender, age or any number of other important demographic characteristics that we then must weigh to see which views should come out on top.

 Just because we have statistically significant results does not mean they are significant or important in any other sense.
-This is where is important to work with a dedicated team of market research professionals to help determine when statistically significant results have a meaningful interpretation.
+This is where it is important to work with a dedicated team of market research professionals to help determine when statistically significant results have a meaningful interpretation.